iman42/IF-Store/comic_store/README.md

 ## To Run

-To run in development-mode, execute the [Maven Wrapper](https://maven.apache.org/) task "spring-boot:run":
+To run in development-mode, execute the [Maven Wrapper](https://maven.apache.org/) task `spring-boot:run`.
+Like this:

 ```bash
 ./mvnw clean spring-boot:run